Two different Switch models, but which one is better?

 We may earn a commission for purchases using our links.
 Learn more.

-All the Nintendo Switch games coming in October 2021!
+All the games coming to Nintendo Switch in June 2022!

-If you're in the market for new Nintendo Switch games, here are the ones being released in October.
-Highlights include Metroid Dread, Super Monkey Ball Banana Mania, and Mario Party Superstars.
+If you're in the market for new Nintendo Switch games, here are the ones being released in June.
+Highlights include Mario Strikers: Battle League, Fire Emblem Warriors: Three Hopes, and Rabbids: Party of Legends.